on2-dev/nasc-vscode-mac-touchbar/README.md

 ## NOTES:

 Important, if the buttons don't fit in the bar, they will not be shown (this is a current bug in VSCode support for the TouchBar and soon to be fixed).
-If the bar disappeared, see the options (ctrl+, or cmd+,), filter by "nasc" e adjust the settings.
+If the bar disappeared, see the options (ctrl+, or cmd+,), filter by "nasc" and adjust the settings.

 Usually, if your are not using the "Strip" group of buttons, you can fit **9** buttons on it.
-If you have the OS's _Strip_ buttons enabled, you can fit **6** buttons.
+If you have the OS's _Strip_ buttons enabled, you can fit **5** buttons.